 Sometimes syndications only require a minimum investment of $10,000, which obviously opens up the doors for investors who would otherwise be unable to invest in commercial real estate.

-The majority of commercial real estate that you see today have been purchased using some form of a syndication structure.
+The majority of commercial real estate that you see today has been purchased using some form of a syndication structure.

-One aspect to understanding how to invest 200k in real estate is determining how active or passive you want to be as an investor!
+One aspect of understanding how to invest 200k in real estate is determining how active or passive you want to be as an investor!

 Arguably, the greatest advantage of investing in a real estate syndication (compared with owning a single-family home) is that you have the ability to become a 100% passive investor.

 Typically, once you invest in a real estate syndication, you are completely removed from the asset, the operation, and the management.
 Specifically, there is usually a fund manager or sponsor who handles all aspects of the syndication’s performance.